anirudh-muthusundaram/anirudh-muthusundaram/README.md

 - 💬 Ask me about: Web Apps, Machine Learning, AI Agents, MCP, Blockchain & NFTs.
 - 📫 How to reach me: anirudhms247@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I recently developed an e-commerce website for sneakers that uses blockchain authentication to verify product authenticity.
+- ⚡ Fun fact: I recently fine-tuned the Qwen3‑1.7B language model on a physics reasoning benchmark using GRPO and Chain‑of‑Thought prompting, achieving significant gains in symbolic accuracy and reasoning trace quality.

 ---